KDE/documentation-docs-kdenlive-org/user_interface/menu/view_menu.rst

 Dock Area Orientation
 ---------------------

-.. this section would benefit from a GIF showing the stacking and scaling concept

 This function controls how Kdenlive arranges the workspace layout:

 * Arrange Dock Areas in Columns - Widgets can be stacked like washing machine and dryer at both ends of the screen and scaled vertically independent from the screen split between the Timeline and the area above

 * Arrange Dock Areas in Rows - Widgets can be put next to each other and scaling them horizontally does not affect the widgets in the row above them.

+See the :ref:`ui-customizing_interface` for more details and an illustration.

 .. _view-audio_mixer: